9643339-sudo/Noah-Norton/README.md

 ## Term 1 projects

-### SpaceGameNew Project
+### RockBlaster Project

 ![SpaceGameNew](https://github.com/9643339-sudo/Noah-Norton/blob/main/images/spacegame.png?raw=true)

 Description

-SpaceGame is a fast-paced 2D arcade-style shooter built in Processing, where you pilot a nimble spaceship through an endless field of falling rocks, stars, and power-ups.
+RockBlaster is a fast-paced 2D arcade-style shooter built in Processing, where you pilot a nimble spaceship through an endless field of falling rocks, stars, and power-ups.
 Your mission: survive the cosmic chaos, upgrade your ship, and rack up the highest score possible.

 🎮 Gameplay Features
 Mouse-controlled spaceship with smooth movement